Reading and Phonics Curriculum

 Phase 3 'Actions Images and Letter Formation' document

-In Year 1 through Phase 5a, b and c, they learn any alternative spellings and pronunciations for the graphemes (sounds) and additional Common Exception Words.
-By the end of Year 1 children will have mastered using phonics to decode and blend when reading and segment when spelling.
-In Year 1 all children are screened using the national Phonics Screening Check.
+In Year One, through Phase 5a, b and c, children are taught any alternative spellings and pronunciations for the graphemes (sounds) and additional Common Exception Words.
+By the end of Year One children will have been taught using phonics to decode and blend when reading and segment when spelling.
+In Year One, all children are screened using the National Phonics Screening Check.

-In Year 2, phonics continues to be revisited to ensure mastery of the phonetic code and any child who does not meet age related expectations will continue to receive support to close identified gaps.
+In Year Two and KS2, phonics continues to be revisited to ensure mastery of the phonetic code.
+Any child who does not meet age related expectations within the ULS phonics program will continue to receive support to close identified gaps.

-To ensure no child is left behind at any point in the progression, children are regularly assessed and supported to keep up through tailored 1-1 interventions.
-These include grapheme (sound) recognition and blending and segmenting interventions.
-The lowest attaining 20% of pupils are closely monitored to ensure these interventions have an impact.
+To ensure no child is left behind at any point in the progression, children are systematically assessed daily by the adults working with pupils.
+Any gaps are addressed and pupils are supported to keep up through tailored 1-1 interventions.
+These include: grapheme (sound) recognition, oral blending, blending and segmenting interventions.
+All children are closely monitored to ensure these interventions have an impact.
+Through daily systematic assessments and half-termly formative assessments teachers will identify those that need 1:1 interventions to address their phonic gaps and support them to close any gaps in their phonological knowledge.

 Reading

-At Fair Furlong we promote a 'phonics first' approach and in both our guided reading sessions at school and in the books children take home, texts are very closely matched to a child's current phonics knowledge so that every child can experience real success in their reading.
+At Fair Furlong, we promote a 'phonics first' approach.
+In both our guided reading sessions at school and in the books, children take home, texts that are matched to a child's current phonics knowledge, so that every child can experience real success in their reading.

 LINKS TO SUPPORT PHONICS LEARNING